If you received the Acceptance Letter from the EIT Digital Master School Office…

 HEALTH COVERAGE IN ITALY

 Whether you are European or non European, you will need to make sure you have a health coverage valid for Italy.
 Health insurance is mandatory in order to apply for the Residence Permit.
 Check the website for further info on how to proceed.
-Notice that if you don’t have a health insurance valid for Italy, you can buy one here.
-During the Welcome Week there will be an event dedicated to the health insurance.

 ACCOMMODATION AND RESIDENCES